weezwo/blockbuster/README.md

 - Every hit brick increases ball velocity on the y-axis!
 - Bricks positioned on css grid!
 - Brick display is governed entirely by css rules via data attributes!
-- I think it works on mobile!
+- ~~I think it works on mobile!~~ Maybe one day I'll make it work on mobile!
 - Theming vaguely reminiscent of a defunct media rental empire!
 - Infinite play!
 - Reset the game with the space bar!